alouanemed/FenKolo/README.md

 (work-in-progress 👷🔧️👷‍♀️⛏)

-Get closest restaurnet and snacks sorted by type and curated using tips shared by people.
+Discover nearest restaurants and snacks sorted by cuisine and curated using tips shared by people all over the world.

 ## Android development